UPPMAX/NAISS_Slurm/docs/slurm.md

 !!! hint

-    You find the above batch script named "simple.sh" in the exercises tarball.
+    You find the above batch script named "simple.sh" in the exercises tarball, under the folder "introslurm".

     REMEMBER TO CHANGE THE PROJECT ID TO YOUR OWN!